ranczlab/vestibular_vr_pipeline/photometry_processing/README.md

 # Photometry_preprocessing
  For preprocessing photometry signal
 #### 1) preprocess_functions.py
 All funcitons needed to perform preprocessing, saving a summary figure and output data files for further processing in the vestibular_vr_pipeline
 #### 2) preprocess_in_notebook_or_batch.ipynb
 Example jupyter notebook for preprocessing and viewing an experiment step by step, or in a batch for a set of experiments
 #### 3) run_preprocessing.py
 Example for running preprocessing from terminal.
 Created before Jan 2025 refactoring.
 If needed. should be updated based on the batch processing notebook.
+#### 4) analyze_preprocessed_time_windows.py
+Script to analyze **already preprocessed** photometry data for specific time windows.
+Extracts mean z-scores of 470 signal between 10-15 minutes and during the last 5 minutes.
+Use this for recordings that cannot be aligned but have already been preprocessed.
+Simply loads `Processed_fluorescence.csv` and analyzes the specified time windows.

 ## Required data folder structure
 From [issue 25](https://github.com/ikharitonov/vestibular_vr_pipeline/issues/25) in vestibular_vr_pipeline.